Peer-to-peer Recognition Programs Drive ROI

 The same is true in workplaces.
 Recognition helps us feel accepted by our group, where others can think well of us and we think well of them.
 Recognition creates a better working atmosphere by helping the group stay positive and focused on your long-term goals along with promoting a sense of team spirit.
 It also provides a safe space where employees can feel comfortable sharing feedback and trying new ideas.

-Researchers at MIT note the importance of a culture that allows positive — and negative — feedback and recognition: “Leaders must also create a culture of psychological safety, giving employees freedom to express concern when things aren’t going right and feel they have the ability to take risks.
+Researchers at MIT note the importance of a culture that allows positive — and negative — feedback and recognition: “Leaders must also create a culture of psychological safety, giving employees the freedom to express concern when things aren’t going right and feel they have the ability to take risks.
 Doing so allows employees to share new ideas and to believe they are being heard.
 4

-Recognition develops a connection among dispersed teams
+Peer Recognition develops a connection among dispersed teams

 One of the biggest difficulties of recognition is with remote workers and dispersed teams.
 Because most informal recognition happens in between meetings or at the lobby coffee pot, remote workers can feel left out.
 Buffer is a popular example of a company with a fully remote team.
 Many of their innovations in working as a fully remote workforce have led other companies to rethink their approaches.
 This is critical because remote work is here to stay.
 In their recent “State of Remote Work 2019” report, 99% of respondents wanted to work remotely at least some of the time in their career.
 5

-To create more connection between remote teams, Buffer created what they call “pair calls,” where two people who haven’t interacted in a long time are paired up for a weekly chat.
+To create more connections between remote teams, Buffer created what they call “pair calls,” where two people who haven’t interacted in a long time are paired up for a weekly chat.
 There’s no agenda or real purpose in the call — it’s simply to talk and get to know one another.6 Over time, practices like this build a more cohesive culture.

 Recognition is not only a top-down method